Coal company sues HBO’s John Oliver for defamation

 - Seattle police transcript of fatal shooting of Charleena Lyles: 'I don't have a Taser' WATCH

 An HBO spokesman says the show didn’t violate Murray Energy’s rights or those of Murray.
+Oliver noted on the show that Murray Energy has a litigious past, and last month sued the New York Times for libel.

+Murray Energy employs about 5,400 people, about half of those in West Virginia.